-Cost principles Cost principles means the government-wide principles, 2 CFR 200 Subpart E cost principles (or, in the case of commercial organizations, the Federal Acquisition Regulation [48 CFR 31], or, in the case of hospitals, see Appendix IX to Part 200-Hospital Cost Principles, Appendix E, "Principles For Determining Costs Applicable to Research and Development Under Grants and Contracts with Hospitals"), on allowability and unallowability of costs under federally sponsored agreements.
-Cost sharing or matching Cost sharing or matching means the portion of project costs not paid by Federal funds (unless otherwise authorized by Federal statute).
+C 4 • • • • G , , , , , , , , , , , , , , , , , , , Cost principles Cost principles means the government-wide principles, 2 CFR 200 Subpart E (or, in the case of commercial organizations, the Federal Acquisition Regulation [48 CFR 31], or, in the case of hospitals, see Appendix IX to Part 200-Hospital Cost Principles, Appendix E, "Principles For Determining Costs Applicable to Research and Development Under Grants and Contracts with Hospitals"), on allowability and unallowability of costs under federally Cost sharing or matching sponsored agreements.
+Cost sharing or matching means the portion of project costs not paid by cost sharing or materning Federal funds (unless otherwise authorized by Federal statute).
 See also 2 CFR 200.306 Cost sharing or matching.
 Deadline Deadline means the published date and/or time that a grant application is to be submitted to the funding agency.
 Debarment and suspension Debarment and suspension means the actions taken by a debarring official in accordance with OMB guidance at 2 CFR 180, "Non-procurement Debarment and Suspension," to exclude a person or organization from participating in grants and other non-procurement awards government-wide.
 If debarred or suspended, the person or organization may not receive financial assistance (under a grant, cooperative agreement, or sub-award, or contract under a grant) for a specified period of time.
-Debarments and suspensions carried out pursuant to 2 CFR 376 are distinct from post-award suspension action by an awarding agency.
+Debarments and suspensions carried out pursuant to 2 CFR 376 are distinct from post-award suspension action by an Direct costs awarding agency.
 See 2 CFR 901 for DOE implementation.
-Direct costs Direct costs means costs that can be identified specifically with a particular sponsored project, an instructional activity, or any other institutional activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
+Direct costs means costs that can be identified specifically with a particular Direct costs sponsored project, an instructional activity, or any other institutional activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
 See 2 CFR 200.413.
 Disallowed costs Disallowed costs means those charges to a Federal award that the Federal awarding agency or pass-through entity determines to be unallowable, in accordance with the applicable Federal statutes, regulations, or the terms and conditions of the Federal award.
 Domestic organization Domestic organization means a public (including a State or other governmental agency) or private non-profit or for-profit organization that is located in the United States or its territories, is subject to U.S. laws, and assumes legal and financial accountability for awarded funds and for the performance of the grant-supported activities.
 Effort Effort means the amount of time, usually expressed as a percentage of the total, which a faculty member or other employee spends on a sponsored project.
 No one is allowed to spend more than 100% total commitment on all academic activities, including grant-sponsored research, university-sponsored research, teaching, administration, advising and other contracted duties.
 Effort is indicated on the budget in units of person-months.
-Equipment Equipment means tangible personal property (including information -1P technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$5,000.
+Equipment Equipment means tangible personal property (including information Едириси technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$5,000.
 See also 2 CFR 200.1 Capital assets, Computing devices, General purpose equipment, Information technology systems, Special purpose equipment, and Supplies.
-Expanded authorities Expanded authorities means authorization to recipients under certain research grant mechanisms which waives the requirement for prior agency approval for specified actions related to awards.
-Example: 90-day pre-award spending authority, no cost extensions for up to one additional year, and automatic carryover of unobligated funds from one budget period to the next.
-The expanded authorities are now contained in the standard terms and conditions for most research grants. for most research grants.
+Expanded authorities Expanded authorities means authorization to recipients under certain research grant mechanisms which waives the requirement for prior agency approval for specified estions related to arrands.
+Eventually, 00 day and event specified specified actions related to awards.
+Example: 90-day pre-award spending authority, no cost extensions for up to one additional year, and automatic